This page lists the features that are closely related to the hardware:

 - The display backlight setting is “automatic”, and it is only active when the user enters his moves, which takes 5 seconds, and when the computer announces its moves.

 - The playing mode is the long tournament mode at 40/120,20/60+30 (moves/minute plus minutes).
 The thinking time for the user and the computer is equal, namely 3.5 hours.
-Of course, in “time per move” mode with much more thinking time for the user than for the computer, a longer running time will result.
+Of course, the “time per move” mode with much more thinking time for the user than for the computer will result in a longer running time.

 - A game is expected to take 80 full moves.
 So the display is active for 80×15 s with the computer and 80×20 s with the user, which yields 22 mAh.

-That means 5.4 tournament games are possible, and at 7 hours per game, this gives a running time of 37.5 hours.
+That means 5.4 tournament games are possible, and at 7 hours per game, this yields a running time of 37.5 hours.